 By August 1916 the Department of the Interior oversaw 14 national parks, 21 national monuments, and the Hot Springs and Casa Grande Ruin reservations.
 This collection of areas was not a true park system, however, for it lacked systematic management.
-Without an organization equipped for the purpose, Interior Secretaries had been forced to call on the Army to develop and police Yellowstone and the California parks.
+Without an organization equipped for the purpose, Interior Secretaries had been forced to call on the Army to develop and police Yellowstone and the parks in California.
 The troops protected these areas and served their visitors well for the most part, but their primary mission lay elsewhere, and their continued presence could not be counted on.
-Civilian appointees of varying capabilities managed the other national parks, while most of the national monuments received minimal custody.
+Civilian appointees of varying capabilities managed the other national parks, while most of the national monuments received minimal attention from part-time custodians.
 In the absence of an effective central administration, those in charge operated with little coordinated supervision or policy guidance.

 Lacking unified leadership, the parks were also vulnerable to competing interests.
 Conservationists of the utilitarian school, who advocated the regulated use of natural resources to achieve "the greatest good for the greatest number," championed the construction of dams by public authorities for water supply, electric power, and irrigation purposes.
-When the city of San Francisco sought permission to dam Hetch Hetchy Valley in Yosemite National Park for its water supply after the turn of the century, the utilitarian and preservationist wings of the conservation movement came to blows.
-Over the bitter opposition of John Muir and other park supporters, Congress in 1913 approved what historian John Ise later called "the worst disaster ever to come to any national park."
+When the city of San Francisco sought permission to dam Hetch Hetchy Valley in Yosemite National Park for its water supply in the first decade of the 20th century, the utilitarian and preservationist wings of the conservation movement came to blows.
+Over the passionate opposition of John Muir and other park supporters, Congress in 1913 approved what historian John Ise later called "the worst disaster ever to come to any national park."

-The "rape of Hetch Hetchy," as the preservationists termed it, pointed up the institutional weakness of the park movement.
-While utilitarian conservation had become well represented in government by the U.S. Geological Survey (established 1879), the Forest Service (1905), and the Reclamation Service (1907), no comparable entity spoke for park preservation in Washington.
+"The rape of Hetch Hetchy," as the preservationists termed it, high-lighted the institutional weakness of the park movement.
+While utilitarian conservation had become well represented in government by the U.S. Geological Survey (established in 1879), the Forest Service (1905), and the Reclamation Service (1907), no comparable bureau spoke for park preservation in Washington.
 The need for an organization to operate the parks and advocate their interests was clearer than ever.

 Among those recognizing this need was Stephen T. Mather, a wealthy Chicago businessman, vigorous outdoorsman, and born promoter.

-In 1914 Mather complained to Secretary of the Interior Franklin K. Lane, a former classmate at the University of California at Berkeley, about the mismanagement of the parks.
+In 1914 Mather complained to Interior Secretary Franklin K. Lane, a fellow alumnus of the University of California at Berkeley, about the mismanagement of the parks.
 Lane invited Mather to come to Washington and do something about it.
-Mather accepted the challenge, arriving early in 1915 to become assistant to the secretary for park matters.
+Mather accepted the challenge, arriving early in 1915 to become assistant to the Secretary for park matters.
 Twenty-five-year-old Horace M. Albright, another Berkeley graduate who had recently joined the Interior Department, became Mather's top aide.